25 library cartoons, comic strips, and pictures

 One of the recommended artists is Alex Krentzin.
 The place to check out is Alex… The Librarian Facebook fan page where you’ll be regularly updated with funny library-related comic strips.
 A few of them are listed below.

 The other artist is Emily Lloyd.
-She started a library webcomic Shelf Check in 2007 and so far published over 500 clever comic strips and various kinds of images, including animated gifs.
+She started a library webcomic Shelf Check and published over 500 clever comic strips and various kinds of images, including animated gifs.
 Just imagine: most of them happen in the library – and all of them are funny!

 Libraries are boring places where you fall asleep after five minutes… Really?
 Cartoons and comic strips selected for this list will prove it’s is just the opposite.